aspekts/information-and-network-security-megadoc/content/Week 08 - Security Protocols.md

 3. **Padding Oracle:** This flaw creates a decryption oracle.
 By crafting and injecting malicious data (often via injected JavaScript into the victim's browser) and observing the server's response (accept/reject), the attacker can determine if the modification resulted in a specific, valid padding outcome.
 The attacker replaces the last encrypted block with a modified block and checks if the server accepts it; if the server accepts, it means the last byte of the modified block decrypted to a specific value (e.g., 15 in 1 out of 256 tries on average).
 4. **Deciphering Bytes:** The attacker uses this oracle to iteratively alter the ciphertext and deduce the value of individual bytes of the plaintext (such as a cookie value).
 By carefully arranging the request, the attacker ensures a critical, unknown byte of the cookie appears as the final byte in a plaintext block, which can then be deciphered.
 Through repeated trials, the attacker can **reconstruct several bytes of the original plaintext**.

+## Analysis of the Replay Attack Vulnerability
+The analysis of the simple authentication protocols described for devices like remote car door locks or parking garage tokens (often considered early IoT/embedded security examples) confirms that they are highly susceptible to a replay attack vulnerability, especially if freshness protection is missing or implemented incorrectly.

+The basic authentication model used by primitive remote controls (like those in cars manufactured up to the mid-1990s) simply broadcasted their serial number or password.
+In this scenario, the authenticated message (or the password itself) is constant, making it trivial to capture and replay:

+1. **Attack Vector (The Grabber):** An attacker uses a "grabber," a device that passively **records a code broadcast locally**.
+2. **Successful Replay:** Since the transmitted message or password does not change, the attacker can **replay it later** to unlock the device, such as a car door or a garage door.
+In this simple design, the captured message (analogous to your captured hash message) is perfectly valid whenever played back.

+### The Cryptographic Countermeasure and its Flaws

+To counter this, cryptographic authentication protocols were introduced, which typically use a **Nonce ($N$)**—a "number used once"—to ensure the message is genuine and **fresh**,.

+For a simple authentication token $T$ communicating with a garage $G$, the protocol is represented as: $T \to G : T, {T, N}_{K_T}$.

+The security against replay hinges entirely on the proper handling of $N$: the recipient ($G$) must check that the nonce $N$ **has not been seen before**.

+However, even when a nonce or counter is implemented, security can fail if the logic is flawed, leading directly back to a replay vulnerability:

+- **Flawed Freshness Check:** Some implementations made the mistake of only checking that the nonce was **different from the last time** it was used.
+- **ABABAB...
+Replay Attack:** If a thief captures two different valid codes, $A$ and $B$, corresponding to two different recent nonces, they can replay them in the series **$ABABAB...$** because the sequence is interpreted as a series of independently valid codes, even though the messages are old.
+- **Counter Synchronization Flaws:** If the device uses a counter instead of a random nonce, synchronization issues can be exploited.
+For example, some products might allow access if the counter value is incremented by no more than a certain number (e.g., sixteen) since the last valid code was entered.
+A thief who captures a small series of well-chosen codes (corresponding to specific nonces/counters) could exploit design flaws in the synchronization recovery process to break the system entirely,.

+In summary, the specific replay attack vulnerability exists whenever the protocol fails to guarantee **message freshness**—either by omitting a unique nonce/timestamp or by implementing a flawed check that can be circumvented by replaying captured, valid messages.
 # Protocol Versions

 | Protocol Version | Publication/Release Year  | Current Status           | Security Notes/Rationale                                                                                                                                                                                                          |